-The best way to do it is to come up with a practical situation from the past.
-After all, they ask about the past: “How did you handle multitasking?“.
-So, show them you did not panic, even if the workload was heavy.
+The best way to do it talking about practical situation from the past, showing them that you did not panic, even if the workload was heavy.
 Let’s have a look at some good answers.

-I do not believe in multitasking in a true sense of a word.
-Human brain is capable to focus on one thing at a time only.
-Of course, we can clean teeth and think about something else at the same time, because teeth-cleaning is pretty automated process.
-When I had to handle more tasks at the same time, I always tried to focus on that one I couldn’t do without thinking, such as handling phone calls.
-In this way, I was able to handle more duties simultaneously.
-I managed to organize papers or typewrite something at the same time, since I could do it without thinking.
+I do not believe in multitasking, at least not in a true sense of a word.
+Human brain is capable of focusing on one thing only at any given moment.
+Of course we can brush our teeth and think about something else at the same time, but that’s possible only because teeth-cleaning is an automated process, something we do without thinking.
+When I had to handle more tasks at the same time, I always tried to focus on those tasks I couldn’t handle without thinking about them, such as answering phone calls.
+And while focusing on them, I took care of things such as organizing my table, making coffee, typewriting, etc, since I could do them without thinking.

-I have always worked on my time management skills.
-Actually, I can organize my work pretty well, so it rarely happens that I need to take care of two different tasks at a same time.
-In the morning I always prioritize my work, consult it with the manager and work according to the plan we set.
-Doing so, I waste no time in work and am just rarely forced to deal with multitasking.
+I have always worked on my time management skills, trying to learn how to organize my day in work.
+I have a good skill in doing that, so it rarely happens to me that I need to take care of two different tasks at the same time.
+I always prioritize my tasks in the morning, consult the schedule with my superior, and work according to the plan during the day.